The 2017 Learn To Swim schedule is now available!

 What Learn-to-Swim Level is Right for My Child?
 Use this link to help you decide which swim level is best for your child.

-Each session of lessons consists of eight classes held during a two week period; lessons are held Monday through Thursday.
-Levels I-III and the adult classes are 45-minutes long; the Pre-school level classes are 30-minutes long.
+Each session of lessons consists of eight classes held during a two week period; lessons are held Monday through Thursday (or as noted on schedule).
+Levels I-III and are 45-minutes long; the Pre-school level classes are 30-minutes long.

 All classes are held at Dix Memorial Pool located at 100 Allen Street, Gordonsville, VA 22942.